-Position: Vice Dean of Research and Acting Vice Dean of Academic Affairs
+Position: Professor & Vice Dean for Academic Affairs

 Education Background: Ph.D., Public Policy, 1989, Queen’s University, Belfast (UK)